gnascimento/lgtm-stack/README.md

 With this stack, we have a complete observability solution that covers logs, metrics, and traces, with support for high availability and scalability, plus all data will be present in a single location (grafana), making it easier to analyze and correlate events, and by using object storage as a backend, the solution becomes much more economical compared to others that require dedicated databases or persistent disks.

->This guide will help you set up the LGTM stack in your Kubernetes environment, whether for local development or production, also how to setup an open telemetry collector to route all telemetry data to the appropriate backends.

 ### Architecture

 ![LGTM Architecture](./assets/images/lgtm.jpg)